maydayv7/dotfiles/README.md

 I am pretty new to Nix, and my configuration is still _WIP_ and uses Nix [Flakes](https://nixos.wiki/wiki/Flakes), an experimental feature (**Important:** Nix >= 2.7)

 It is not recommended to use NixOS if you are a beginner just starting out, without acquaintance with either the command-line or functional programming languages, since the learning curve is steep, debugging issues is difficult, documentation is shallow, and the effort required/time spent isn't worth the hassle for a novice/casual user

-If you have any doubts or suggestions, feel free to open an [issue](../../issues/new/choose)

 ### Requirements